kiali/kiali/deploy/jenkins-ci/README.md

 ### Building the Jenkins image

-In case you prefer to build the Jenkins image, all required files are provided in the [/deploy/jenkins-ci](/deploy/jenkins-ci) directory of the repository.
+If you need to build the Jenkins image (you will want to do this if you changed config.xml to add or modify parameters), all required files are provided in the [/deploy/jenkins-ci](/deploy/jenkins-ci) directory of the repository.
 Inside that directory, simply run: